Skip to main content

 1980

 Daniel Roebuck, then a 17-year old Bethlehem resident, makes his Civic debut as James Keller in The Miracle Worker.
 Daniel would go on to star in TV's Matlock, in addition to having roles in numerous films, including The Fugitive, River's Edge and Late Shift, the controversial film in which he starred as popular late night host Jay Leno.
-Leno often complimented Daniel's performance in the film when asked by guests about it.
+Mr. Roebuck currently directs and produces faith centered films in the Lehigh Valley, through his non-profit Channel of Peace, generously giving local people the experience of working on production and on screen, while balancing his busy career in Hollywood.

 1987

-Charles H. Hoch, known lovingly as “Mr.CLT,” dies at the age of 90.
+Charles H. Hoch, known lovingly as “Mr.CLT,” passes away at the age of 90.
 President of the Board of Governors for more than 20 years, Mr. Hoch was responsible for Civic’s purchase of the Nineteenth Street Theatre and for putting Civic on firm financial ground.

-Christine Taylor, then a 15-year old Civic Theatre School and Allentown central Catholic student, makes her Civic mainstage debut as Chava in Fiddler on the Rood.
+Christine Taylor, then a 15-year old Civic Theatre School and Allentown central Catholic student, makes her Civic mainstage debut as Chava in Fiddler on the Roof.
 Taylor would go on to star as Marcia Brady in the Brady Bunch movies of the 90s, in addition to featured roles in The Wedding Singer, Zoolander, Dodgeball and TV’s Friends and Seinfeld.
+She has been a stalwart and generous supporter of Civic for years.

 1988